Skip to content

 No messages arriving — Check that:

-1. Your broker is running (mosquitto process)
+1. Your broker is running (check Settings → MQTT Broker status, or the mosquitto process)

 2. The host IP is correct (try ping <ip>)